What Are Ethical Hackers and Should You Hire One?

-The term ethical hackers might sound like an oxymoron, but more and more businesses view them as a valuable part of the cybersecurity ecosystem.
+The term ethical hackers might sound like an oxymoron, but increasingly, businesses view them as a valuable part of the cybersecurity ecosystem.
 As we’ve seen over the past few years, hacking incidents have been steadily rising.

 Then the pandemic hit.

-That’s when the hacking community shifted into warp speed and began attacking people, businesses, and government agencies with reckless abandon.
+That’s when the hacking community shifted into warp speed and began aggressively attacking people, businesses, and government agencies.

-Cybercrime is reaching a zenith, and most of the broader digital community is still fumbling along like it’s 2005.
-Cybersecurity company BullGuard found that one in three small businesses are still using free, consumer-grade cybersecurity software to protect their companies.
+Cybercrime is reaching a zenith, and most of the broader digital community is still fumbling.
+BullGuard found that one in three small businesses still uses free, consumer-grade cybersecurity software to protect their companies.

 Bullguard